jared-richard-clarke/student/notes/monads/hull.md

 # Jäsentää

-[Jäsentää](https://www.destructuring-bind.org/jasentaa/) is a parser-combinator library written in Clojure and created by Richard Hull.
+[Jäsentää](https://www.destructuring-bind.org/jasentaa/) is a parser-combinator library written in Clojure.
+Jäsentää was created by Richard Hull.
 Below is his implementation of a monad for that library.

 ## jasentaa.monad.cljc